-Given the weight of the evidence that correlates age with the prevalence of rotator cuffs tears and other asymptomatic shoulder “abnormalities,” not everyone who has these issues experiences pain or has a loss of normal function.
-Thus, clients and patients who were diagnosed with such abnormalities should not jump to conclusions and be alarmed that they need to be “fixed” or treated with surgery or other interventions.
-Each person’s case is unique and manual therapists and trainers should consider each case individually and not box them into a category based on their diagnosis.
+Given the weight of the evidence that correlates age with the prevalence of rotator cuffs tears and other asymptomatic shoulder “abnormalities,” not everyone who has these issues experiences shoulder pain or has a loss of normal shoulder function.
+Thus, clients and patients who were diagnosed with such abnormalities should not jump to conclusions that they need to be “fixed” or treated with surgery or other interventions.
+Each person’s case is unique and manual therapists should consider each case individually and not box patient into a category based on their diagnosis.

 Clear communication among the patients and clients, therapists and trainers, and physicians are vital to ensure that patients and clients do not pursue unnecessary and costly treatments that may do more harm than good.
-With this understanding of asymptomatic shoulders, therapists and trainers are likely to find the right methods to help their clients or patients to function and move better without pain.
+With this understanding of asymptomatic shoulders, therapists are likely to find the right methods to help their clients or patients to function and without or much less pain.

 Examining the evidence of shoulder pain and ‘abnormalities’

 While it is possible that these “abnormalities” may contribute to pain, research in the past 25 years indicates that such abnormalities are not a cause of pain or disability.